OUR WHOLE TEAM

 For more about Cinnamon's first responder experience, read here.

-A Central Ohio native, Cinnamon resides in Cincinnati with her husband Ed, and their two dogs, Ani and Ben.
+A Central Ohio native, Cinnamon resides in Miami Twp, Clermont Co. with her husband Ed, and their two dogs, Ani and Ben.
 When she's not at work or hanging out in fire houses, she enjoys refinishing and re-purposing furniture and coming up with great ideas for home projects that Ed can do.

 Diana M. Uthenwoldt,